-She is the author of Forage (Wings Press 2011Whitebird Chapbook Prize) and a full-length collection of poems, Words for House Story (WordTech 2013), celebrating “the house of our longings, our memory, and our hopes” (Fleda Brown).
-Her poetry and prose can be found in journals such as Beltway Poetry, Cutthroat, Kweli Journal, Smartish Pace, Salt Hill and Verse Daily and in anthologies including Best New Poets, DIAGRAM.2 and Urban Voices: 51 Poems from 51 American Poets.
+JoAnn is the author of a full-length collection of poems, Words for House Story (WordTech, 2013), celebrating “the house of our longings, our memory, and our hopes” (Fleda Brown).
+You can read three poems from that book here.
+Her poetry and prose is featured in journals and anthologies such as DIAGRAM, Kweli Journal, The Rumpus, Vallum Magazine, Verse Daily, at poets.org and in Ink Knows No Borders: Poems of the Immigrant and Refugee Experience (2019).

-JoAnn holds masters degrees in literature and library science from the University of California at Irvine and Indiana University, and a doctorate in Education from the University of Delaware.
-She has taught college literature and composition, and she was for many years a library media specialist and teacher trainer in technology in Delaware and Pennsylvania public schools.
+JoAnn holds Masters degrees in Literature and Library Science from the University of California, Irvine and Indiana University.
+In 2008, she earned a doctorate in Education from the University of Delaware, where she has taught composition and poetry writing courses.
+For many years, JoAnn worked as a library media specialist and teacher trainer in Delaware and Pennsylvania public schools.

-Her honors include fellowships in fiction and poetry from Delaware Division of the Arts, Mid Atlantic Arts Foundation, Virginia Center for the Creative Arts and a 2014 Bread Loaf Bakeless Camargo Foundation Fellowship.
-Awards include a 2010 Global Filipino Literary Award and most recently the 2015 Westmoreland Poetry Award.
+Her nonfiction and poetry has been supported by fellowships from Delaware Division of the Arts, Mid Atlantic Arts Foundation, Virginia Center for the Creative Arts, a Bread Loaf Writers Conference Bakeless Fellowship and a writer's residence at Hedgebrook.
+Awards include a 2010 Global Filipino Literary Award for her chapbook, Your Heart and How It Works, and the 2015 Westmoreland Poetry Award.

-JoAnn is married to UD professor Fred Hofstetter and is the mother of four children, two visual artists, one musician, and one nurse-in-training.
-She has a granddaughter who loves to write.
-She has lived in northern Delaware for 25 years and so considers herself lucky to be steward to the White Clay Creek nature area by proximity—and lucky to be able to hit the beach now and then on a good day for surfing.
+JoAnn is married to UD professor Fred Hofstetter, has four children and a granddaughter who loves to write and swim.
+She has lived in northern Delaware for 30 years and considers herself lucky to be a local steward of the White Clay Creek nature area, by proximity.

 Newark, DE 19711